ornelles/imaging-talk/README.md

 ## Synopsis
-This includes the brief PowerPoint file, code, and data files used during a talk at the Winston-Salem R Users Group MeetUp held on December 11, 2017.
+This repository contains the brief PowerPoint file, scripts, support code, and data files used for a talk on image analysis at the Winston-Salem R Users Group MeetUp held on December 11, 2017.
 The talk demonstrated image processing with the `EBImage` package from the bioconductor.

-Once the repository is downloaded the two R scripts ('imaging_demo script.R' and 'case studies script.R') can be used to recreate the talk.
-Note that the scripts are meant to be executed line-by-line and are not meant to be sourced.
-There are frequent calls to interact with the operator.
+After downloading the repository, the two R scripts (`imaging_demo script.R` and `case studies script.R`) can be used to recreate the talk.
+Note that these scripts are meant to be executed line-by-line and are not meant to be sourced.
+They require frequent input from the operator.
+A few additional packages are required.
+These are wrapped by a call to `require()` with a message indicating which package needs to be installed.

-Included here is a folder representing package still under development, `virustiter`.
-The folder needs to be downloaded and then should be loaded locally with `load_all()` of the `devtools` package.
-This is necessary only to run the final example in the 'case studies script.R'.
+Included here is a directory representing package still under development, `virustiter`.
+The directory will be loaded locally with `load_all()` of the `devtools` package.
+This is necessary only to run the final example in `case studies script.R`.

-Many thanks are due to the creators and maintainers of EBImage (Gregoire Pau, Florian Fuchs, Oleg Sklyar, Michael Boutros and Wolfgang Huber) as well as Wayne Rasband, creator of ImageJ.
+Many thanks are due to the creators and maintainers of `EBImage` (Gregoire Pau, Florian Fuchs, Oleg Sklyar, Michael Boutros and Wolfgang Huber) as well as Wayne Rasband, creator of ImageJ.

 ## Contact
 David Ornelles
 Wake Forest School of Medicine
 Department of Microbiology and Immunology
 575 Patterson Ave
 Winston-Salem, NC 27101

 ## License